 You can join a tour of the Santa Elena Cloud Forest, led by an expert guide who will teach you all about the plants, trees, birds and creepy crawlies that call this part of Costa Rica their home.
 You may even be lucky enough to see the Resplendent Quetzal – one of the most beautiful birds in the world – as it flies amongst the trees.

-See Hummingbirds at the Hummingbird Garden in Selvatura
+Hummingbird Garden in Selvatura

 The Hummingbird Garden at Selvatura gets you up close and personal to an incredible number of hummingbirds of all sizes and colours, each one more beautiful than the last.
 It’s a fascinating sight to watch them flap their wings with incredible speed, and to hear them whizz past your ears as they fly around the garden.